muditbhargava66/vmips-simulator/docs/contributing.md

-# Contributing to VMIPS Rust Simulator
+# Contributing to VMIPS Rust Simulator v0.2.1

 We welcome contributions to the VMIPS Rust Simulator!
 Whether it's bug fixes, new features, improved documentation, or performance optimizations, your help is greatly appreciated.
-Please take a moment to review this guide to make the contribution process smooth and effective.
+With v0.2.1, we've established production-ready code quality standards and enhanced testing procedures.

 ## How to Contribute